Crystal Mackall: Research

-Mackall has elucidated fundamental biology related to T cells, with a focus on T cell exhaustion, demonstrating that cJUN overexpression prevents T cell exhaustion and this work led to the launch of Lyell Immunopharma which is testing this approach in clinical trials.
+Mackall has elucidated fundamental biology related to T cells, with a focus on T cell exhaustion, demonstrating that cJUN overexpression prevents T cell exhaustion and this work led to the launch of Lyell Immunopharma.
 Her group demonstrated that T cell exhaustion can be reversed by transient T cell rest and demonstrated that dasatinib, a commonly prescribed oral drug, could be used to rest human T cells.
 Mackall and Freitas discovered a role for the mediator kinase modules in regulating T cell effector differentiation and demonstrated that MED12 knockout increased the potency of human T cells in preclinical models.
 Mackall has led clinical trials of cancer vaccines, launched the first clinical trial of recombinant human interleukin-7, led studies of immune checkpoint inhibitors in pediatric cancers and studied a role for bone marrow transplants in pediatric solid tumors.
 In 2018 Mackall was awarded $11.9 million from the California Institute of Regenerative Medicine to lead a clinical trial using genetically modified T cells engineered to recognize CD19 or CD22 proteins expressed on leukemia or lymphoma.
-The trial was conducted at the Stanford Center for Cancer Cell Therapy, which modified the chimeric antigen receptor T cell (CAR-T) to identify B-cell prolymphocytic leukemia and B-cell lymphoma.
+The trial was conducted at the Stanford Center for Cancer Cell Therapy, which modified the chimeric antigen receptor T cell (CAR-T) to identify B-cell lymphoblastic leukemia and B-cell lymphoma.
 In 2022, Mackall was awarded $11.9 million from the California Institute of Regenerative Medicine to lead a clinical trial using T cells engineered to express GD2-CAR T cells for treatment of diffuse midline gliomas.

 Mackall holds a number of patents relating to peptides, antigen receptors and T cell fitness enhancements.
 She has served on the editorial boards of several cancer journals, including Cancer Today.
+Since 2025, she has also served on the Board of Directors of the American Association for Cancer Research.